shitcoinswap/.github/profile/README.md

 ![ss](https://github.com/user-attachments/assets/f7c9919f-efd3-412f-a988-ed53d4e2b1b4)

-# Welcome to the Shitcoin Society
+# Financial freedom for everybody

 Join us in the new era of financial freedom.
 Secure your spot in the genesis ledger of a completely new blockchain.
 Open source.
 Built in public.
+Welcome to the Shitcoin Society.

 ## What's happening?